Cetshwayo: In Film

-In the 1964 film Zulu, he was played by Mangosuthu Buthelezi, his maternal great-grandson and the future leader of the Inkatha Freedom Party.

-In the 1979 film Zulu Dawn, he was played by Simon Sabela..
+In the 1964 film Zulu which depicted the Battle of Rorke's Drift, Cetshwayo was played by Mangosuthu Buthelezi, his maternal great-grandson and the future leader of the Inkatha Freedom Party.
+In the 1979 film Zulu Dawn depicting the Battle of Isandlwana, he was played by Simon Sabela.

 In the 1986 miniseries Shaka Zulu, he was played by Sokesimbone Kubheka.